 In fiscal 2016 (ended June), the company operated some 1,260 freestanding stores; another 400 stores were operated by third parties.

 Estée Lauder products are sold in more than 150 countries and territories.
 The Americas (primarily the US) is the company's largest market, representing more than 40% of sales.
 Europe, the Middle East, and Africa combined accounted for more than a third.

 Sales and Marketing

 Advertising and promotions are key in the ultra competitive personal care products market.
 The company's marketing creed is to provide "high-touch" service to build customer loyalty.
 Estée Lauder advertises on TV, in magazines and newspapers, on digital and social media sites, and on billboards and via direct mail.
 Promotional activities include in-store displays.
-The company's largest customer is department store operator Macy's, representing about 11% of fiscal 2013 (ended June) sales.
+The company's largest customer is department store operator Macy's, representing about 10% of fiscal 2015 (ended June) sales.

 Other sales channels include the company's freestanding stores, upscale salons and spas, and duty-free shops in airports or on cruise ships.